5 Types of Sewer Pipe Joints

 This joint is used at such places where settlement is likely to occur after laying of the pipe.
 For this joint, one pipe has spigot end and another pipe has socket end.
 The spigot is fitted into the socket and bitumen is filled in the annular space formed between socket and spigot.

 4) Expansion joint

-This joint is adopted at places where pipes expand or contracts due to variation in atmospheric temperature.
+This joint is adopted at places where pipes expand or contract due to variations in atmospheric temperature.
 Here the socket end is cast flanged and the spigot end is plain.
 A flanged ring and a rubber gasket are placed in position on the spigot end.
-Then the spigot end is inserted into the socket end nut and bolts are tightened.
+Then the spigot end is inserted into the socket end nut and the bolts are tightened.

 5) Flanged joint